filiphric/filiphric.com-new/content/waiting-in-cypress-and-how-to-avoid-it/index.md

 Side note: Be mindful of the difference between `not.exist` and `not.be.visible`.
 I sometimes see people confuse these two and a for good reason.
 Intuitively, they feel like the same thing.
 But while `not.exist` will check for absence of the element in DOM, `not.be.visible` will only pass if the element is present in DOM, but it is not visible.

 ## Wait for page load
-I’ve talked about <nuxt-link to="/testing-links-with-cypress">checking links</nuxt-link> in the past and why clicking individual links might not be the best solution.
+I’ve talked about [checking links](/testing-links-with-cypress) in the past and why clicking individual links might not be the best solution.
 But if a page redirect is part of your test flow, you might want to wait a second for the test to continue.
 Instead of using the wait command, you can use the same principle as in the previous example.

 ```js
 cy.get('#redirectLink')